parikramatic/welchplaza.us/index.md

 While the content for this page is being assembled, here is a quick checklist for reference:

-- [x]  change the locks
+- &#10004; change the locks
-- [x]  update your address with USPS
+- &#10004; update your address with USPS
-- [x]  reach out to the board & introduce yourself
+- &#10004; reach out to the board & introduce yourself
-- [x]  set up auto-payment with Kappes Miller
+- &#10004; set up auto-payment with Kappes Miller
-- [x]  review the HOA rules
+- &#10004; review the HOA rules
-- [x]  join the owners email group
+- &#10004; join the owners email group
-- [x]  ask Kappes Miller to add your name(s) to the call box
+- &#10004; ask Kappes Miller to add your name(s) to the call box